Cap de Formentor cycling route: the best ride on Mallorca?

 We think the Cap de Formentor lighthouse ride might indeed be Mallorca’s finest – especially now there are restrictions on cars and buses (see below).

-It’s not an easy ride – at 35km long, it includes nearly 1,000m of climbing – but it combines dreamy views, impressive engineering, and near perfect tarmac.
-Sa Calobra may be the most famous ride on Mallorca and Andratx to Pollenca may be (one of) the most challenging, but we think the Mallorca lighthouse ride has the most unforgettable scenery.
+Formentor Mallorca is not an easy ride.
+At 35km long, it includes nearly 1,000m of climbing – but it combines this with dreamy views, impressive engineering, and near perfect tarmac.
+Sa Calobra may be the most famous ride on Mallorca, and Andratx to Pollenca may be (one of) the most challenging, but we think the Mallorca lighthouse ride has the most unforgettable scenery of all.

 No surprise then that the road to Cap Formentor lighthouse has become an icon of European cycling.